KanColleTool/kcsrv/README.md

 Make sure you have postgresql, postgresql development libs, python3, python3-pip python3-requests, libcurl-openssl-dev and virtualenv packages installed.
 Consult your package manager for those packages to be installed (yum, apt-get...)

 1.  **Set up the environment.**
+Only run virtualenv once.
+You'll break the environment if you do it every time!
+(If you're booting the server after first time, just skip this line)

         git clone http://github.com/kancolletool/kcsrv.git kcsrv
         cd kcsrv
-    Only run virtualenv once.
-You'll break the environment if you do it every time!
-(If you're booting the server after first time, just skip this line) virtualenv -p /usr/bin/python3 .
-        (wait for output to cease)
+        virtualenv -p /usr/bin/python3 .
         source ./bin/activate

   Ensure the terminal changes to something like (kcsrv)user@box:~/kcsrv/$ .
-You're now inside python's virtual environment. pip install -r requirements.txt
+You're now inside python's virtual environment.

+        pip install -r requirements.txt

   If you get errors here, stop and install the packages it needs, then rerun the pip command.
-Consult your package manager. sudo -u postgres createuser -s $USER
+Consult your package manager.

+        sudo -u postgres createuser -s $USER
         sudo -u postgres createdb kcsrv

     Change postgres to what user the server installs as.
 On Debian/Ubuntu it's postgres.

 1.  **Create the database.**

         ./manage.py db upgrade
         ./manage.py setup
         ./manage.py update_db

-    To update the server's SQL database at a, you will need to stop the server and run the following:
+    To update the server's SQL database at a later time, you will need to stop the server and run the following:

         ./manage.py db upgrade heads

     Running just "db upgrade" by itself when you've already got a working database throws errors with SQLAlchemy about braches, heads and oh my.

 1. ** Download the DMM assets.**
     This will take a while.

         ./manage.py dlassets

 1.  **Create an account for yourself.**
     Be sure to give yourself the `admin` and `staff` roles!

         ./manage.py user create <username> <email>

     Where username is your admin username and email is your email.
 You may need to put a backslash in front of your @ sign or put the email in quotes.

 1.  **Run the development server.**
     It will run on port 5000 by default.
         ./kcsrv.py

     You'll need to do a SSH Tunnel from remote port 5000 to local port 80, because the Kantai Collection Core SWF files communicate hardcodedly on port 80.
 A nginx configuration for proxy server will come later.